OfficeDev/Office-Add-in-samples/Samples/outlook-check-item-categories/README.md

 description: "Use Outlook Smart Alerts to verify that required color categories are applied to a new message or appointment before it's sent."
 ---

-# Use Outlook Smart Alerts
+# Verify the color categories of a message or appointment before it's sent using Smart Alerts

 **Applies to**: Outlook on Windows | [new Outlook on Mac](https://support.microsoft.com/office/6283be54-e74d-434e-babb-b70cefc77439)